qsnake/gpaw/doc/setups/setups.rst

    generation_of_setups

-.. from gpaw.atom.generator import parameters
+.. from gpaw.atom.configurations import parameters
    for s in parameters:
        print '.. %3s: %2s.html' % ('_' + s, s)